SysManSquad/sysmansquadblogdev/content/posts/2021-04-27-updated-modern-driver-bios-management-with-cmg-support.md

   <li>
     Add PowerShell Gallery support to your boot image:<ul>
       <li>
-        See this post by David Segura on how it can be achieved: <a href="https://www.osdeploy.com/blog/2021/winpe-powershell-gallery">https://www.osdeploy.com/blog/2021/winpe-powershell-gallery</a>
+        See this post by David Segura on how it can be achieved: [https://www.osdeploy.com/blog/2021/winpe-powershell-gallery](https://www.osdeploy.com/blog/2021/winpe-powershell-gallery)
       </li>
       <li>
-        The easiest way to add PowerShellGallery support to your boot image is to use a <a href="https://osdcloud.osdeploy.com/concepts/universal-winpe">Universal WinPE</a> that can be created with the OSD PowerShell module.
+        The easiest way to add PowerShellGallery support to your boot image is to use a [Universal WinPE](https://osdcloud.osdeploy.com/concepts/universal-winpe) that can be created with the OSD PowerShell module.
 Use this as a base for your boot image in Configuration Manager and you will be able to install modules from PSGallery directly in WinPE.
       </li>
     </ul>
   </li>